MileHacker Logo

 • Explore "feiras livres" for fresh produce and local goods.

-• Bargaining may be appropriate at some market stalls.
+• Bargaining may be appropriate at some stalls at the market.

 • Cash payments are common and often preferred at markets.